On the rank of Leopoldt's and Gross's regulator maps: Abstract

 \section{Abstract}

 We generalize Waldschmidt's bound for Leopoldt's defect and prove a similar bound for Gross's defect for an arbitrary extension of number fields.
-As an application, we prove new cases of the generalized Gross conjecture (also known as the Gross-Kuz'min conjecture) beyond the classical abelian case, and we show that Gross's $p$-adic regulator has at least half of the conjectured rank.
+As an application, we prove new cases of Gross's finiteness conjecture (also known as the Gross-Kuz'min conjecture) beyond the classical abelian case, and we show that Gross's $p$-adic regulator has at least half of the conjectured rank.
 We also describe and compute non-cyclotomic analogues of Gross's defect.